Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 <a name="register"/>
 ## Register your application with Azure Active Directory

+Before you can start working with Office 365, you need to register your application on Azure Active Directory and set permissions to use Microsoft Graph services.

+See [Register your web server app with the Azure Management Portal](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp) for instructions, keep in mind the following details.

+* Specify a page in your Node.js app as the **Sign-on URL** in step 6.
+In the case of the Connect sample, this page is specified by the [`/login`](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/blob/master/routes/index.js#L33) route.
+* Configure the **Delegated permissions** that your app requires.
+The Connect sample requires **Send mail as signed-in user** permission.

+Take note of the following values in the **Configure** page of your Azure application.

+* Client ID
+* A valid key
+* A reply URL

+You need these values as parameters in the OAuth flow in your app.

 <a name="redirect"/>
 ## Redirect the browser to the Azure sign-in page